AP Top 25 Takeaways: Separating contenders and pretenders

 One loss on the road is not an indictment of UCF.
 The Knights are formidable.
 They’re just not playoff contenders.

 AROUND THE COUNTRY: The last time Appalachian State beat a Power Five team the Mountaineers blocked a kick on the final play of the game to seal one of the great upsets of all-time.
 North Carolina is no Michigan and App State’s latest takedown of a Power Five team was hardly an upset at all … West Virginia ended Kansas’ winning streak at one. … Eastern Michigan is one of the most entertaining teams in the country.
 The Eagles have played 27 (14-13) one-score games since 2016.
 The latest: EMU blocked a punt and returned it for a touchdown with 10 seconds left to beat FCS Central Connecticut.
 A week ago, coach Chris Creighton’s Eagles beat Illinois of the Big Ten with a last-second field goal.
 Creighton is probably due for a shot at a bigger program. … Florida State blew another big lead, but this time recovered for a much-needed victory against Louisville.
-Willie Taggart so desperately needs to calm the waters in Tallahassee … Speaking of pretenders, No. 10 Utah rammed into its ceiling at Southern California on Friday night.
+Willie Taggart so desperately needs to calm the waters in Tallahassee … Speaking of pretenders, No. 10 Utah rammed into its ceiling at Southern California on Friday night. … San Jose State earned $1.5 million and beat Arkansas for its first victory against a Power Five team since 2006 and first ever against an SEC team.
+A lot of attention has been on the struggles of second-year coaches Taggart, Jeremy Pruitt of Tennessee and UCLA’s Chip Kelly, but Chad Morris is now 4-12 with the Razorbacks, with losses to Colorado State, North Texas and San Jose State.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25